cdavis4/CS_340_GroupProject/frontend/mylittlepony/README.md

 1. In this folder, start up a node.js HTTP server to serve up the site files on your local computer.

 2. Install: In a terminal, navigate to the folder location.
-To install the dependencies type: `npm install`.  [website](https://www.npmjs.com/) to download and install the packages.
+To install the dependencies type: `npm install`.
 3. Select a port number to run the service.  ```example: 5432```
 4. Start node server in terminal.
 Type `node server.js 5432`.
 5. Update in the dbhelper.js code to specify the database port #.